sjsilvabr/Utilities_Consumption/README.md

     Jupyter notebook with Python code and some comments for data reading, cleaning and initial analysis on water consumption.

+* __Weather_Notebook.ipynb__

+    Jupyter notebook with Python code and some comments for data reading, cleaning and initial analysis on temperature and relative humidity.

 * __Data_source__ brach

+    _CSV_ file with electricity consumption collected by the author from utilities bills.

+    _CSV_ files with meteorological data collected by the *INMET* from its automatic station *A518*.

-    _CSV_ files with water and electricity consumption collected from utilities bills.
+    _CSV_ file with water consumption collected the author from utilities bills.

-    _Feather_ files generated from exported Pandas dataframes
+    _Feather_ files generated from exported Pandas dataframes.